 Matthew T. Martens

-In the years that followed, I've worked both as a federal prosecutor (9 years) and as a criminal defense attorney (12 years).
+In the years that followed, I've worked both as a federal prosecutor (9 years) and as a criminal defense attorney (14 years).
 I've handled virtually every type of criminal case you can think of, including capital murder, securities fraud, drug trafficking, firearms violations, child pornography, mortgage fraud, voter fraud, and public corruption.
 Over the years, I have tried more than two dozen cases across the country both as a prosecutor and defense attorney.
 I am currently a partner in the Washington, DC office of one of the world's largest law firms.
+I have also taught Legal Ethics at Duke Law School.

-I live in northern Virginia with my wife of 29 years and our youngest son.
-My two older children attended Furman University.
+I live in northern Virginia with my wife of 30 years and our youngest son.
+My two older children graduated from Furman University.
 We are members of Capitol Hill Baptist Church in Washington, DC.

 Speech